Walemeg/Devops-Bootcamp-Projects/PROJECT1/.vscode/README.md

 ![alt text](<img/9 SSH Client.PNG>)

-- I opened a terminal and located the folder where my **`.pem`** file was downloaded, I used the CD command to move to the folder and pressed Enter.
+- I opened a terminal and located the folder where my **`.pem`** file was downloaded, I used the CD command to move to the folder, and pressed Enter.
+I also pasted the copied the command provided under **`SSH client`**

 ![alt text](<img/10 Open terminal.PNG>)